 The problem could have been in the power supply or the contacts might be dirty, but those possibilities didn’t seem likely because the original cartridge had been working fine.

 On this particular printer, the electrical connection is on the left side of the cartridge.
 It looked fine so I poked around inside the printer.
 I bumped a metal spring-loaded part that snapped back out of the way of the cartridge track.
 Both cartridges then printed just fine.
+When looking into the printer the part looks like a metal loop.
+It will be sticking out from the left side the printer in front of the fuser assembly.
+Gently press it to pop it back in place.
+This requires very little force!

 The new cartridge had a drum cover, a part that opens as the cartridge slides into the printer, that wasn’t as tight against the body of the cartridge as it should have been.
 A best I can tell, that led the cartridge to catch as I slid it into the machine and moved the aforementioned part so that it blocked the cartridge from seating properly.
 Replacing the cartridge with the original didn’t help because that part was already out of place.